Overview

 Conclusion

-An OAuth Agent is a tricky component to develop, so Curity have provided a reference implementation that can be simply plugged in.
-If required companies can adapt Curity's implementation for their own purposes, by following the API development steps in this tutorial.
+An OAuth Agent is a tricky component to develop, so Curity have provided reference implementations that can be simply plugged in.
+If required, you can adapt Curity's implementation and make small code changes, using the API development steps from this tutorial.
+When dealing with high-worth data, this enables you to ramp up security even further, as demonstrated in the Financial-grade OAuth Agent example.